jwiegley/emacs-async/README.md

          (message "Async process done, result should be 222: %s" result)))

-If FINISH-FUNC is nil or missing, a future is returned that can be inspected using `async-get', blocking until the value is ready.
+If FINISH-FUNC is nil or missing, a future is returned that can be inspected using `async-get`, blocking until the value is ready.
 Example:

     (let ((proc (async-start
                    ;; What to do in the child process